kubeshop/botkube-docs/docs/usage/index.md

 If you want to stop receiving notifications from BotKube, run **@BotKube notifier stop** from the configured channel where BotKube is added.
 You will no longer receive notifications from the BotKube in a given communication platform.

+The notification settings are persisted across BotKube app restarts.

 ![notifier-stop](assets/notifier-stop.png)

 ### Enable notifications

 If you want to receive BotKube notifications again, run **@BotKube notifier start** from the configured channel where BotKube is added.

+The notification settings are persisted across BotKube app restarts.

 :::note
 For MS Teams integration notifications are disabled by default.
 You need to turn them on manually using this command.